pmihsan/Machine-Learning/README.md

 + Logistic Regression
 + Decision Tree
 + Naive Bayes
-+ K Nearest Neighbors
++ K Nearest Neighbors(KNN)

 ### Unsupervised Learning
 + K Means Clustering
-+ Principal Component Analysis
++ Principal Component Analysis(PCA)

 The above algorithms are implemented using built in library functions.
-Additionally it also includes basic regression and classification tasks using neural networks and Multi Layer Perceptron(MLP) classifier.
+Additionally it also includes basic regression and classification tasks using Neural Networks(NN) and Multi Layer Perceptron(MLP).

-### Application
+### Applications
-> Multinomial Naive Bayes is used for Language Detection.
+> Multinomial Naive Bayes classifier is used for Language Detection.

-> LSTM used for Microsoft Stock Price Prediction.
+> LSTM(RNN - Recurrent Neural Network) used for Microsoft Stock Price Prediction.

 > Gold Price and Diabetes Prediction using simple neural network.